exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

 You should now have a new wrapper file ending in `.v`.
 Your constraints file contained information on how the ports in the block diagram corresponded to the physical pins on the Red Pitaya.
 This new file converts this information into a format the compiler can understand.

 ![Design source has been replaced by blue file ending in .v](img_DesignWrapper.png)

-**If you modify the design you don't have to repeat these steps, since Vivado will update the wrapper automatically.**

 ## 2. Generate Bitstream